-- Your organization has an inconsistent device policy that leaves employees murky about the steps they should take to ensure the devices they use—both company-issued and BYOD (“bring your own device”)—are always secured.
+- Your organisation has an inconsistent device policy that leaves employees murky about the steps they should take to ensure the devices they use—both company-issued and BYOD (“bring your own device”)—are always secured.
 This includes keeping devices and applications patched and upgraded.

 Not all insider threats are created equal

 Not all insider threats originate the same way, and the intensity of their damage can change depending on the source of the threat and the industry.
-Knowing where the most damaging insider threats are likely to occur can help your organization determine which vulnerabilities to fortify first and how to monitor high-risk insiders effectively.
+Knowing where the most damaging insider threats are likely to occur can help your organisation determine which vulnerabilities to fortify first and how to monitor high-risk insiders effectively.

 Here are the three main types of insider threats and their associated costs: